ebuchman/blog/content/posts/uoa-liquidity.md

     that in times of crisis they should "lend freely, at high interest, on good collateral, to solvent firms".
 This is the "Bagehot rule".
-    While lip service continues to be paid to Bagehot and his rule, and especially to "lend freely", to often it is done at low interest, on junk collateral, to insolvent firms.
+    While lip service continues to be paid to Bagehot and his rule, and especially to "lend freely", too often it is done at low interest, on junk collateral, to insolvent firms.
 Notably, and less well known, Bagehot was actually against the system of central banking, and preferred a system of competitive note issue between private banks, where each bank held and